dah-fari7009/dah-fari7009.github.io/pages/_projects/amaze-3d.md

 ---
 <!-- TODO ADD DEMO AFTER CLEANUP AND GETTING CODE TO RUN -->
-Get immersed in this 3D labyrinth game in solo or compete with your friends in multiplayer mode, using randomly generated mazesor your own.
-Not the most eye-catching project but still pretty fun :)
+Get immersed in this 3D labyrinth game in solo or compete with your friends in multiplayer mode, using randomly generated mazes or your own.
+Not the most eye-catching project but you should chose your difficulty level, beware of monsters or other surprises and have fun :)